Alien vs. Predator Central logo

 Xenomorph Prime: A Guide To The Alien Homeworld

-By | Published November 24, 2024
+By | Published November 24, 2024 | Modified January 19, 2026

 Xenomorph Prime is the elusive Alien Homeworld which has been shown little in the Alien games and comic books.
 Both humans and Predators have ventured there on different missions either to extract something or just to hunt Xenomorphs.
-Here is a list of notable occurrences of Xenomorph Prime throughout the Expanded Universe, as it has been never featured in the Alien movies.
+Here is a list of notable occurrences of Xenomorph Prime throughout the Expanded Universe, as it has never been featured in the Alien movies.

 Xenomorph Prime in Aliens vs. Predator: Requiem